 Prescott: 68.7%

-First-year students can apply by submitting their application and official transcripts through our website.
-In addition, applicants have the option to provide standardized test scores and two letters of recommendation.
+First-year students can apply by submitting an application and official transcripts through our website.
+Applicants may also choose to provide standardized test scores and two letters of recommendation.

-Once everything has been submitted for application to either residential campus, the applicant will receive a follow-up in about two weeks.
-For the Worldwide Campus, applicants can expect a follow-up within a few days!
+Once all materials have been submitted for either residential campus, applicants typically receive a follow-up within about two weeks.
+For the Worldwide Campus, follow-up usually occurs within a few days!

 For more information, visit erau.edu/apply.